BassT23/Proxmox/README.md

   - OR matching across tag tokens.

 Behavior summary:
-  1. Tokenize ONLY if set; else tokenized EXCLUDE.
+  1. Tokenize ONLY if set/matched; else tokenized EXCLUDE.
   2. For each token:
        number        -> add as VMID
        range a-b     -> expand (a..b)